dmfrancisco/spacehorse/readme.md

 This is a work in progress.
 It's something I want for myself but also a place to experiment with ES6 features, Isomorphic JavaScript, the [React library and JSX](http://facebook.github.io/react/), the [SUIT CSS naming conventions](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md) and some unconventional practices recently proposed by Facebook (like using [inline CSS styles](https://speakerdeck.com/vjeux/react-css-in-js) again).

+You can install the dependencies with `npm install`.
+For running the server and tests, checkout the *scripts* section in the *package.json* file (for eg: `npm run watch`).
+I use [jsxhint](https://github.com/STRML/JSXHint/) to analyze the code.

 ---

 There's a new note-taking app each day.
 Almost as many as weather apps.
 Each one more minimalistic than the last.
 On average, a 30-year-old programmer has built at least four during his professional life, [study shows](https://t.co/hiz5ePHMTi).
 To each his own, I suppose.